neonkore/Nunicode/README.md

 This is i18n library implementing Unicode 7.0.0 (and 6.3.0).

-nunicode is trying to carefully follow the Unicode specification with reasonable constraints to produce small, fast and portable Unicode implementation.
+nunicode is trying to carefully follow the Unicode specification with reasonable trade-offs to produce small, fast and portable Unicode implementation.

 What it can do: